 There were two lesser sequels Scream 2 (1997) and Scream 3 (2000).
 The same cast repeat their roles and the films play in similarly witty ways with the notion of slasher sequels.
 Wes Craven directs all three and Kevin Williamson scripted the second but not the third.
 Craven, Kevin Williamson and most of the cast returned for the fine Scre4m/Scream 4 (2011).
 The premise was later reworked by Williamson as the tv series Scream: The Series (2015 ).
 David DeCoteau made Final Stab (2001) alias Final Scream/Scream 4, but this is not a sequel and is otherwise unrelated.
-Scream was parodied in both Scary Movie (2000), Shriek If You Know What I Did Last Friday the 13th (2000) and Detention (2011).
+Scream was parodied in both Scary Movie (2000), Shriek If You Know What I Did Last Friday the 13th (2000), Detention (2011) and Fear, Inc. (2016).
 Craven also made a cameo directing a parody of Scream in Kevin Smiths Jay and Silent Bob Strike Back (2001).

 Wes Cravens other genre films are: the brutality and revenge films The Last House on the Left (1972) and The Hills Have Eyes (1977); the suburban witch film Summer of Fear/Stranger in the House (1978); Deadly Blessing (1981) about murders around a religious cult; the comic-book adaptation Swamp Thing (1982); Invitation to Hell (tv movie, 1984); A Nightmare on Elm Street (1984); Chiller (tv movie, 1985); The Hills Have Eyes Part 2 (1985); Deadly Friend (1986) about a teen inventor who revives his girlfriend from the dead; The Serpent and the Rainbow (1988), a strikingly beautiful film about Haitian voodoo; Shocker (1989) a campily incoherent film about an undead executed killer; Night Visions (tv movie, 1990); The People Under the Stairs (1991); Wes Cravens New Nightmare (1994); the Eddie Murphy vampire comedy Vampire in Brooklyn (1995); the werewolf film Cursed (2005); and the dispossessed soul slasher film My Soul to Take (2010).
 Wes Craven has also written the scripts for A Nightmare on Elm Street III: The Dream Warriors (1987), Pulse (2006) and The Hills Have Eyes II (2007), and produced Mind Ripper (1995), Wishmaster (1997), Carnival of Souls (1998), Dont Look Down (1998), Dracula 2000 (2000), Feast (2006), The Breed (2006), The Hills Have Eyes (2006), The Last House on the Left (2009), The Girl in the Photographs (2015) and the tv series Scream: The Series (2015 ).
 He also created the tv series The People Next Door (1989) and Nightmare Cafe (1992).